ocastejon/linux-kernel-learning/notes/ubuntu-qemu-vm.md

     CONFIG_SYSTEM_TRUSTED_KEYS=""
     ```

-12. Build the kernel (if any prompts appear, just hit enter to accept the default option):
+12. (Optional) Enable KASAN:

     ```
+    CONFIG_KASAN=y
+    CONFIG_KASAN_INLINE=y
+    ```

+13. Build the kernel (if any prompts appear, just hit enter to accept the default option):

+    ```
     make -j$(nproc)
     ```

-13. Install kernel modules:
+14. Install kernel modules:

     ```
     sudo make modules_install
     ```

-14. Install the kernel:
+15. Install the kernel:

     ```
     sudo make install
     ```

-15. Copy `vmlinux` to the shared folder to be able to use it for debugging:
+16. Copy `vmlinux` to the shared folder to be able to use it for debugging:

     ```
     cp vmlinux /mnt/shared
     ```

-16. Disable KASLR by changing `/etc/default/grub` (as root):
+17. Disable KASLR by changing `/etc/default/grub` (as root):

     ```
     GRUB_CMDLINE_LINUX_DEFAULT="quiet splash nokaslr"